 With me filling out the information instead of the student, I was losing valuable time for small-group instruction.

-There is a Free Program That Does All of That?
+There is a Free Check Out System That Does All of That?

 I was searching for classroom library checkout systems for elementary levels on the Internet and found many suggestions of systems that worked.
 I knew I wanted a system that was electronic for organization and checking out and one that had the capabilities of logging-in each student with their own password.